 - If you have clay soil or a high-traffic lawn, aerate the lawn once or twice a year; this type of soil compacts the most easily.

 - If you have silty or loamy soil, or get moderate lawn traffic, aerate the lawn once a year.

-- If you have sandy soil or a low-traffic lawn, aerating the lawn every two to three years is sufficient; this soil seldom compacts, so requires infrequent aeration.
+- If you have sandy soil or a low-traffic lawn, aerating the lawn every 2 or 3 years is sufficient; this soil seldom compacts, so it requires infrequent aeration.

 - Weed control.
-While research has shown that aerating your lawn after the application of a pre-emergent herbicide (available on Amazon) will not hamper herbicide effectiveness, aerate your lawn before applying these products possible so as not to disrupt the chemical barrier that the herbicide forms over the soil.
+While research has shown that aerating your lawn after the application of a pre-emergent herbicide will not hamper herbicide effectiveness, aerate your lawn before applying these products, if possible, so as not to disrupt the chemical barrier that the herbicide forms over the soil.

 - Overseeding.
+Aeration and seeding should go hand in hand when caring for your green kingdom.
 If you plan to overseed (the process of planting new grass seeds into an established lawn), aerate before overseeding to increase contact between seeds and soil.
 This way, a higher percentage of the new grass seeds will germinate.

 - Fertilization.
 Fertilizer works best when it reaches deep into the soil where the grass roots can access it, so plan to aerate before applying fertilizer to create the holes needed for fertilizer to sink deeply.

 - Watering.
-Water soil within 48 hours after aerating it, and continue to water every two to three days for two to three weeks after aeration, to aid in the speedy re-growth of holes in the turf.
+Water soil within 48 hours after aerating it, and continue to water every 2 to 3 days for 2 to 3 weeks after aeration, to aid in the speedy regrowth of holes in the turf.